Saint Bernard, Southern Leyte: Economy

 The municipality is considered among the fastest growing economy in the pacific area of Southern Leyte.

 The common mode of transportation is by bicycles with side cars, known locally as "Potpot" (a type of pedicab), or tricycles with side cars, called "trisikads "or center cabs and "habal-habal", a motorcycle with a rudimentary roof.

 The Port of Saint Bernard reopened on March 15, 2025.
 The only shipping company that operates in the Port of Saint Bernard is GT Express Shipping Corp. with its GT1/Star Asia vessels a new route between Saint Bernard and Lipata, Surigao operates on a daily schedule.

-The LGU established the Saint Bernard Town Center for economic activities of small to medium etrepreneurs (SMSE).
+The LGU established the Saint Bernard Town Center for economic activities of small to medium entrepreneurs (SMSE).